 by Claire Sawers

-‘I’m unpacked now at least,’ she says through a very relieved-sounding exhale.
+‘I’m unpacked now at least,’ they say through a very relieved-sounding exhale.
 ‘I’ve carried certain weird postcards and pictures around since I was 16.
 I don’t feel grounded until they’re up on the wall.
 There’s a B52s postcard, an old photo of my grandma, science stuff by other artists . . .
 I’m someone that really needs a home, and my things around me.
 Living out of a suitcase was exciting for about a month, after that I started getting edgy — it didn’t help my mental health.’

 Scheele’s been creating comic books, zines, and illustrations for over a decade now, often dealing with messy emotions and more complex mental health issues.
-Her work in the past has covered bad breakups, dating, anxiety, gender roles, identity crises, and depression.
+Their work in the past has covered bad breakups, dating, anxiety, gender roles, identity crises, and depression.

 ‘I suffer from an anxiety disorder, which I don’t mind talking about.
 I do a lot of autobiographical comics so it’s all out there already.
 I’ve always used doodling as a way to get things straight in my head.’

 Scheele was working at Forbidden Planet in London when they began drawing as a way of coping with a lot of changes and stress.

 ‘I didn’t sit down and decide to do that, it happened naturally.
 I enjoyed reading comics about other people’s lives.
 It made me realise how common anxiety and depression was.
 It all seemed very relatable and made me feel less weird.
 I was surrounded by this little community of illustrators and that’s when I started self-publishing.’